 You will want to think about what “extras” you want to do onboard.
 Most ships will have a spa and specialty restaurants, at which reservations are strongly recommended.
 There will also be shore excursions that are available on a first come/first served basis.
 You may consider booking these in advance.

 Each cruise line has its own procedure for how these are done.
-In most cases, your reservation must be paid in full before you can prebook these things.
+For some, your reservation must be paid in full before you can prebook these things.
 With Disney for example, you must not only be paid in advance, but you must also be with a certain date prior to your cruise.
 This date depends on the number of times you have cruised with Disney in the past (see Repeat Cruiser section below).

 Some cruise lines will not allow you to prebook certain things online.
-With Disney, you cannot book some of the spa appointments and the cabana rental on Castaway Cay online in advance, it must be done on the ship.
-On some cruiselines, you can also book shows online in advance.
-For example, on Royal Caribbean’s Oasis of the Seas, you can prebook some of the shows in advance, eliminating the need to stand by for available seats at the start of the shows.
+On some cruise lines, you can also book shows online in advance.
+For example, on Royal Caribbean’s Oasis and Quantum class of ships, you can prebook some of the shows in advance, eliminating the need to stand by for available seats at the start of the shows.

 Unless you have plans in each port of call or have your heart set on a particular spa offering, you may consider waiting until you get onboard to see what Port Day specials are being offered by the spa.
 You can save quite a bit off the cost of the spa activities if you can go while the ship is in port.